PacificBiosciences/FALCON/docs/faq.rst

 The ``FALCON_unzip`` add-on module to the FALCON pipeline is an attempt to leverage the heterozygous SNP information to phase the medium level heterozygosity regions of the genome.
-Low heterozygosity regions have insufficient SNP density for phasing, while High heterozygosity regions will likely have already been assembled as distinct haplotypes in the primary contigs.
+Low heterozygosity regions have insufficient SNP density for phasing, while high heterozygosity regions will likely have already been assembled as distinct haplotypes in the primary contigs.

 FALCON_unzip yields two fasta files.
 One containing primary contigs, and one containing haplotigs.
 The primary contigs fasta file is the main output that most people consider first and should consist of the majority of your genome.
 Primary contigs are considered ``partially-phased``.
-What this means is that during the unzipping process after the raw reads are aligned back to the genome for phasing, certain regions with insufficient SNP density are unable to be phased and are thus collapsed and represented as a homozygous region.
-Because of these collapsed homozygous regions, it's impossible to maintain phase between the flanking medium level heterozygosity sides, thus alot of primary contigs will contain phase-switches between phaseable regions.
+What this means is that even after the unzipping process, certain regions with insufficient SNP density are unable to be phased and are thus represented as ``collapsed haplotypes``.
+The presence of these regions of low heterozygosity makes it impossible to maintain phase across the entire primary contig.
+Thus primary contigs may contain phase-switches between unzipped regions.
 The haplotigs file will consist of the ``unzippapble`` or ``phaseable`` regions of the genome and are considered fully phased.
-This means there should be no phase switching in the haplotigs and each haplotig should represent only one phase.
+This means there should be no phase switching within a haplotig and each haplotig should represent only one phase.
 See this figure for reference:

 .. image:: media/phaseswitch.png

-It's also important to note that In high heterozygosity situations, we often see the primary contig fasta file approaching 1.5X+ the expected haploid genome size, due to the assembly of both phases of certain chromosomes in the primary assembly.
+It's also important to note that in high heterozygosity situations, we often see the primary contig fasta file approaching 1.5X+ the expected haploid genome size, due to the assembly of both phases of certain chromosomes or chromosomal regions in the primary assembly.

 Also, one needs to consider that FALCON_unzip was designed to phase the plant and fungal genomes in the 2016 Nature Methods paper above, but many people have successfully used it to help phase their genome of interest.
 But as always with software on the internet, your mileage may vary.

 Why does FALCON have trouble assembling my amplicon data?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~